 Additional Faculty Benefits

 OCOM may, at its sole discretion, grant an employee an excused, unpaid personal leave of absence in instances where unusual or unavoidable circumstances (other than those applicable under the federal Family & Medical Leave Act and/or the Oregon Family Leave Act) require that employee's prolonged absence from work.
 Personal leaves of absence are granted on the assumption that the employee will be available to return to regular employment as soon as the conditions which precipitated the leave permit.
 Under no circumstances are extended leaves of absence granted automatically; they must be formally requested by an employee and receive the approval of the college President.
-Periods of absence of one work week or less may be handled directly by an employee's direct supervisor with the approval of the Director of Human Resources.
+Periods of absence of one work week or less may be handled directly by an employee's direct supervisor with the approval of the Chief of Staff.

 The college President (or the President's designee) may place OCOM employees on obligatory leave when a medical doctor's report indicates that the presence of that employee on campus endangers his/her health or that of other employees, students, patients, or members of the college community.
 The President may place the employee on leave with or without pay.

 OCOM adheres to federal law (The Federal Family and Medical Leave Act [FMLA] of 1993) and state law (The Oregon Family Leave Act [OFLA] of 1995) regarding family and medical leave.
 Requests for leave under these policies will be reviewed on a case-by-case basis.
 For more information, college employees should contact the Chief of Staff.